Dkallen117/weather-Dashboard/README.md

 ## Installation ⚙️

 This application functions off a html and javascript file, as well as bootstrap, jquery, moment.js, and the OpenWeather api.
 I also utilized mdbootstrap for added animations and color schemes.
+Simply click the link underneath the screenshots in the Usage Demo section and you'll be taken to the application.
+Enter in a city anywhere in the United States in the search bar, click search, and then current and future weather data will be dynamically populated!